10 Gothic Netflix Shows you Have to Watch

 9: Teen Wolf

 While this series is only available to Netflix users who sign up for their DVD service, it is in my opinion one of the better shows to come out in a decade.
-It first aired on MTV 2011 as the network’s attempt at creating quality fantasy television for its primarily teenage viewers and is loosely based on a 1985 movie by the same name.
+It first aired on MTV in 2011 as the network’s attempt at creating quality fantasy television for its primarily teenage viewers and is loosely based on a 1985 movie by the same name.
 Teen Wolf is about Scott McCall, played by Tyler Posey, a high school lacrosse player with asthma who is bitten by a werewolf and goes from total looser to star of his team over night.
 Coupled with his dorky sidekick Stiles, played by Dylan O’Brien, the show is a hilarious underdog story about brotherhood and family, despite the people who keep dying around them.
 Funny moments aside, the series is actually incredibly dark.
 Main and supporting characters die or leave on a regular basis, when in reality it’s just that the cast of phenomenal young actors keep getting offered movie deals and contracts for other shows, what really makes the show interesting is Jeff Davis’s twist on obscure monsters from cultures all over the world.
 Each season features something that goes bump in the night, which seems familiar to lovers of dark fantasy, but by the end of the season a secondary and even more obscure mythological evil is always revealed and they are never quite what you expect them to be.
 Despite the brilliant screen writing and mythological bends the show continues to be about a group of teenagers who after five seasons are still in high school and somehow passing their classes even though their classmates and teachers keep getting murdered.
 This means lots of teenage melodrama and over the top romantic nonsense which lands the series in my number nine spot.
 The cast of the series have officially announced that it will be concluding after its upcoming sixth season but an air date has yet to be released.
 If you don’t want to sign up for the DVD service, I suggest waiting for the series to conclude and see if it’s added to Netflix’s streaming service.

 8: Lost Girl

 Placing the 2010 Canadian Showcase series in the number eight slot will probably result in a lot of hate mail, but let me explain before you x out of this tab.
 The series is about Bo, played by the classically beautiful Anna Silk, an orphaned girl who discovers she is actually a soul eating succubus when she knocks boots with her high school sweet heart… naturally.
 She spends the next several years on the run… as a lost girl, before she is discovered by her kind and taught how not to kill the people she sleeps with.
-Apparently she is part of an underground culture called the Fae, which is apparently the genus of everything that has ever gone bump in the night.
+Apparently she is part of an underground culture called the Fae, which is the genus of everything that has ever gone bump in the night.
 Just as humans cats and dogs are all mammals everything that feeds on people is Fae.
 The series has a Sci-Fi element to it that the writers desperately want you to believe in but falls apart once it starts dealing with a multitude of afterlives.
 Lost Girl has its hilarious moments, which in the beginning where scattered so the viewer could take its central plot seriously, but by the end of its fifth and final season, the humor is overdone and the entire story just gets really corny and repetitive.
 One of the better social commentaries in the series is that Bo, being a creature that feeds on sexual energy, is naturally bisexual and issues of gender identity are never brought up at all as if the series is trying to get its viewers to just accept non-traditional relationships, which I think is a good thing, but the show ultimately proves disappointing due to its entire cast of male characters either dying or being left romantically destitute.
 The show focuses on female empowerment so much, that by the end, men are the devil… literally.
-The only reason this series doesn’t get knocked down a few pegs on my list is because despite the overly girlyfied moments, the series stays true to its more mature audience and features unique and quirky supernatural team ups, such as werewolf and siren detectives or succubus and valkyrie frenemies, which prove to be very entertaining and creative.
+The only reason this series doesn’t get knocked down a few pegs on my list is because despite the overly girlyfied moments, it stays true to its more mature audience and features unique and quirky supernatural team ups, such as werewolf and siren detectives or succubus and valkyrie frenemies, which prove to be very entertaining and creative.